wbosley/Scheduler/README.md

 <img src="Images/breaks.png" width = "300">

 Many apologies for the rough UI.
-Less focus was taken on the visuals of the scheduler during development because we were determined to make this application as feature rich as possible within the time available.
+Less focus was put on developing the visuals of the scheduler during development because we were determined to make this application as feature rich as possible within the time available.

 <h4>Rescheduling tasks.</h4>